Margherita Guarducci: Crete and the Inscriptiones Creticae

-Receiving her diploma in Bologna in 1924, she attended the National School of Archeology in Rome from 1927 onwards, then proceeding to Athens.
-She was one of the first Italian women scholars to practice archaeology in Greece.
-She was appointed director of the Scuola Alessandro Della Seta and headed up excavations on the island of Crete.

-There she met Federico Halbherr, a student of archeology from Florence's Domenico Comparetti.
+While working in Crete, Guarducci met Federico Halbherr, then a student of archeology from Florence's Domenico Comparetti.
 Guarducci began collaborating with Halbherr and became his favorite pupil during the excavations of the Cretan city of Gortyna.
-Her work there continued after the death of Halbherr in 1930.

-After Halbherr's death, the project fell under the direction of the Cretan Louis Pernier.
-Guarducci, whose interests lay primarily in epigraphy, took on the task of completing Halbherr's life's work, which was to compile a single work of the Greek and Latin inscriptions of Crete after the 7th century BC.
-She began a long period of reconnaissance throughout the island, verifying the accuracy of the earlier readings of Halbherr, making corrections and adding new information.
-She continued this work full-time until 1931 when she was appointed chair of Ancient Greek epigraphy at the Università di Roma "La Sapienza" where she served until 1950.
-It was here she published the result of twenty years of research entitled the Inscriptiones Creticae, which was published between 1935 and 1950.
-That work is considered the definitive collection of epigraphic entries, as well as the major compilation of the archeology and topography of the ancient city of Gortyna in Crete.
+Her work there continued after the death of Halbherr in 1930, when the project fell under the direction of the Cretan Louis Pernier.
+At this point, Guarducci, whose interests lay primarily in epigraphy, took on the task of completing Halbherr's life's work, which was to compile a single work of the Greek and Latin inscriptions of Crete after the 7th century BC.
+She began a long period of investigation throughout the island, verifying the accuracy of the earlier readings of Halbherr, making corrections and adding new information.

+Between 1935 and 1950, while she was a faculty member at La Sapienza, Guarducci published the result of twenty years of research entitled the Inscriptiones Creticae.
+This work is considered the definitive collection of epigraphic entries, as well as the major compilation of the archeology and topography of the ancient city of Gortyna in Crete.
 The work is in four volumes based on geography (Central Crete, Western Crete, Eastern Crete, and Gortyna), and bears the full title of Inscriptiones Creticae, opera et consilio Friderici Halbherr collectae, Guarducci curavit Margarita, and is written in Latin.
 Individual volumes bear the following titles (with a year of publication):